byrnedo/partu/README.md

 ### Assumptions

 - Your ID column is the first column in the Columns list
-- You always update every field
+- You always update every field except the ID
 - You always select every field

 Implement the `Table` interface on your model type